 Architect and arch-viz-wizard Mateusz Klepadlo talked about the visualisation of the great architectural project of the prominent Japanese architect in Unreal Engine 4.
-He discussed the choice of materials, the lighting and modeling.

 My name is Mateusz Klepadlo and I am from Bialystok in Poland.
 Three years ago I graduated from Architecture and Urban Planning at the Bialystok Technical University.
 I worked for various architectural studios on many different projects from architectural and art field.
 Currently I am running my own small CGI studio focusing strongly on architecture visualizations and design.